-- The South Ceredigion locality serves a (GP registered) population of 47,110 as of January 2021 and is the second smallest locality by population in the Health Board area. - It is 1 of the 2 localities within the county of Ceredigion. - The locality runs along the coast and stretches from Cardigan in the west to Lampeter in the east. - A journey from Cardigan to Lampeter by road would take approximately 50 minutes and cover distance of 29 miles. - The largest town in the locality is Cardigan with a population of just over 4,000 as at the 2011 census. - The population of Ceredigion has decreased by 3.7% in the period 2009-2019. - The South Ceredigion locality is the most rural in nature of all the localities in Hywel Dda UHB.
+- The South Ceredigion locality serves a (GP registered) population of 47,110 (as of January 2021) and is the second smallest locality by population in the Health Board area. - It is 1 of the 2 localities within the county of Ceredigion. - The locality runs along the coast and stretches from Cardigan in the west to Lampeter in the east. - A journey from Cardigan to Lampeter by road would take approximately 50 minutes and cover distance of 29 miles. - The largest town in the locality is Cardigan with a population of just over 4,000 as at the 2011 census. - The population of Ceredigion has decreased by 3.7% in the period 2009-2019. - The South Ceredigion locality is the most rural in nature of all the localities in Hywel Dda UHB.

-- Of the 20% most deprived LSOAs61 in Wales, 2 are in Ceredigion and both are found in the South Ceredigion locality. - The South Ceredigion locality has approximately 13,473 people over the age of 65 years (28.6%) which is higher than the Welsh average of 21%. - Ceredigion has the lowest teenage pregnancy rate of 12.0 per 1,000 females aged under 18 years in Hywel Dda UHB.
-This is much lower than the rate for wales (20.2) and for Hywel Dda UHB (17.6). - 18.4% of residents in Ceredigion drink more than the recommended guidelines.
-This is lower than the Welsh average of 19%. - The smoking prevalence in Ceredigion is 16.6%, which is the lowest in Hywel Dda and lower than the Welsh average of 18.4%. - There are 1,183 people with a physical disability on local authority registers for Ceredigion. - The census data in 2011 showed that there are 8,603 unpaid carers in Ceredigion. - Cancer prevalence Ceredigion is marginally lower than the other 2 counties and is 3.4% in South Ceredigion. - South Ceredigion has a diabetes prevalence of 6.5% of the population. - The obesity prevalence in South Ceredigion is 8.4%. - South Ceredigion has the second highest cardiovascular disease prevalence of the 7 localities at 5.2%. - There is no community hospital within South Ceredigion but there is a Minor Injuries Unit located within the Cardigan Integrated Health Centre. - There are 5 GP Practices in the locality. - The locality has 13 community pharmacies. - There are 4 dental practices that offer NHS treatment and 6 optometric practices. - South Ceredigion has 9 care homes and 1 residential Learning Disability home for Younger Adults.
-There is also 1 Extra Care Facility. - The area is a tourist location, which experiences large numbers of temporary patients during the holiday season. - The University of Wales Trinity St David's, Lampeter Campus is situated in Lampeter town. - According to the 2011, Census 47.4% of people aged 3 years and above in Ceredigion are able to speak Welsh.
+- Of the 20% most deprived LSOAs60 in Wales, 2 are in Ceredigion and both are found in the South Ceredigion locality. - The South Ceredigion locality has approximately 13,473 people over the age of 65 years (28.6%) which is higher than the Welsh average of 21%. - There is no community hospital within South Ceredigion but there is a Minor Injuries Unit located within the Cardigan Integrated Health Centre. - There are 5 GP Practices in the locality. - The locality has 13 community pharmacies. - There are 4 dental practices that offer NHS treatment and 6 optometric practices. - South Ceredigion has 9 care homes and 1 residential Learning Disability home for Younger Adults.
+There is also 1 Extra Care Facility. - The area, especially the coastal strip, is a tourist location which experiences large numbers of temporary patients during the holiday season. - The University of Wales Trinity St David's, Lampeter Campus is situated in Lampeter town. - According to the 2011 Census 47.4% of people aged 3 years and above in Ceredigion are able to speak Welsh. - 7 of the 13 pharmacies are able to offer pharmaceutical services through the medium of Welsh.